pankaj-verma55/Video-Call-Application/README.md

-First of all download the source code.
+First of all download the source code. <br>
-Open the Android studio
+Open the Android studio<br>
 This souce code is run in the android studio.